Mike2Learn/Predicting-on-Amazon-Item-Reviews/README.md

 # Predicting-on-Amazon-Item-Reviews
-This is project about predicting on Amazon iem reviews
+This is project about predicting on Amazon item reviews